tobytheghost/betterer-github-action/README.md

-# Hello world docker action
+# Betterer docker github action

-This action prints "Hello World" to the log or "Hello" + the name of a person to greet.
-To learn how this action was built, see "[Creating a Docker container action](https://help.github.com/en/articles/creating-a-docker-container-action)" in the GitHub Help documentation.
+This action runs Betterer on Github Actions, and informs User how important Typescript migration is, and suggests fixing the offences, or suggests using ChatOps command to update `betterer.results` file.
+This repository does not contain ChatOps functionality yet.
+Stay tuned.

 ## Inputs

+### `chatops_results_file_update_command`

+**Required** Name of ChatOps command used to automatically update `betterer.results` file with new state.
+This input is only used to inform user in error messages.
+You need to implement chatops functionality yourself.
+Default `"betterer:update"`.

-### `who-to-greet`
+### `betterer_results_file_name`

-**Required** The name of the person to greet.
-Default `"World"`.
+**Required** Name of the `betterer.results` file or path to it.
+This input is only used to display error message.
+Default `"betterer.results"`.

 ## Outputs